nextauthjs/docs/docs/providers/google.md

 :::

 :::tip
-Google also returns a `verified_email` boolean property in the OAuth profile.
+Google also returns a `email_verified` boolean property in the OAuth profile.

 You can use this property to restrict access to people with verified accounts at a particular domain.